wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ## OC: One-Client

 Assume that all parties, including all but one Client, both Aggregators, and the Collector are controlled by the attacker.
-The best a policy can hope for is that the honest Client's measurement has "local-DP".
-This property is defined the same way as pure- or approximate-DP.
-Typically, the bound on `EPSILON` that we aim to achieve for local-DP would be larger than that in a more optimistic trust model.
+The best the honest Client can hope for is that its measurement has "local-DP".
+This property is defined the same way as pure- or approximate-DP, but the bound on `EPSILON` that we would aim to achieve for local-DP would typically be larger than that in a more optimistic trust model.

 ## Hedging